 Learning to cook may be essential for our survival—and the health of our bank accounts!—but you don’t have to settle for packaged meal kits and beginner cookbooks.
 You can learn to cook directly from the experts at places like Katsumi’s Teaching Kitchen.
 There, you can sign up for simple beginners’ classes in authentic Japanese cooking.
 As a kid, owner Mori Lemau was taught how to prepare and cook these dishes by her Japanese mother and grandmother, and now she loves teaching others about her heritage—and its delicious food and flavors.
 With intro classes in making sushi, potstickers, dim sum, and homemade bento boxes, you won’t need to order takeout again anytime soon!

 7. DanceWorks Indy

 At DanceWorks Indy, it’s never too late to put on your dancing shoes!
 DanceWorks offers lessons for adults of all ages who are interested in getting active, having fun, and learning new dance moves.
 They teach a wide variety of styles from classical ballet and tap to jazz and hip-hop—so you can dance to whatever music fits the beat of your heart.
 And if you’re in it for the exercise, DanceWorks also offers SWERK classes, a hip-hop cardio fitness workout designed to get your blood pumping and your body moving!
-Be sure to take advantage of their First Week Free deal, where new students can take an unlimited sampler of classes for free during their first week dancing.
+Be sure to take advantage of all the deals and discounts offered to new students.

 8. GRT Hot Glass Studios